 Living Faith

 What is James endeavoring to communicate about the relationship between our works and faith?
-He is not describing saving faith, but rather Spirit-led lifestyle that reveals such faith acquired from God.
-In other words, our deeds are the “outworking” (cf. Phi 2:12-13) of our full confidence in God’s character and promises.
+He is not describing saving faith but rather a Spirit-led lifestyle that reveals the faith acquired from God.
+In other words, our deeds become the “outworking” (cf. Philippians 2:12-13) of our complete confidence in God’s salvation, character, and promises.
 What we believe, we shall live out.

-Can we truly claim to be a servant of Christ and there be no measurable, evidential, visible fruit of transformation in our lives?
-Here is a practical example of what I mean.
-When a prosecuting attorney has indicted a defendant of murder, an accusation alone is not sufficient proof such person is a murderer.
-In building a case, the prosecutor must compile things a person said and actions they committed that prove beyond a reasonable doubt that the identity of murderer applies to the defendant.
+Can we honestly claim to be servants of Christ without observable, measurable, evidential, visible fruit of transformation in our lives?
+Here is a practical illustration of what I mean: When a prosecuting attorney has indicted a defendant for murder, an accusation alone is not sufficient proof that such a person is a murderer.
+In building a case, the prosecutor must compile evidence and facts that prove beyond a reasonable doubt that the defendant is guilty of murder.
 There must be evidence.
-Notice, a persons words and actions are combined to reveal the heart disposition the person lived by, even if such belief is a crime.
-Similarly, while we can’t always be for certain, the Bible offers us signs of a true believer.
-Such person will bear fruit in their lives of the indwelling Spirit that was the catalyst of their regeneration.
+Notice that a person’s words and actions reveal the disposition of their heart, even if such beliefs are criminal.
+Similarly, while we can’t always be certain, the Bible offers signs of a true believer.
+Such a person will bear fruit in their lives as evidence of the indwelling Spirit, which was the catalyst for their new birth in Jesus on the day of salvation.

-The message is this: True living faith obeys God and takes him at his word.
-The evidence of saving faith has trust in God at its root.
+The message is this: True living faith obeys God and takes Him at His word.
+The evidence of saving faith is trust in God at its root.
 If my profession of faith is true, then growth in holy living is the evidence.
+If I BELIEVE, I will also DO what He says!
 Like the body apart from the spirit, faith without works is dead.
-True faith always produces fruits of God.
+True faith always produces the fruits of God.

 (Other suggested scripture readings for further study and reflection: Matthew 5:14-16, Galatians 2:20, 5:16-23, Eph 2:10)